Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 Upstairs, there are sunlit visiting artist studios, the art of Arshile Gorky – “The Father of Abstract Expressionism” – and some of Whistler’s original etchings in his boyhood room.

 Plus, one of the nicest visitor’s bathrooms I’ve ever seen in a museum.
 The bright and airy Victorian décor comes complete with burnished copper-line bathtub.
 Awesome.
-Open Wed-Sat.
-11-4, $8.
+Check website for hours and entry fee.

 Western Avenue Studios Lowell MA